 - Putting on plaster too tight

-For clients who have developed a disability because of pressure sores or plaster sores, compensation can be very important for their quality of life.
+For people who have developed a disability because of pressure sores or plaster sores, compensation is very important for their quality of life providing:

 - Nursing care at home

 - Money to compensate for lost earnings.

 Not sure if you can claim?
 Call us and we'll be happy to help.

 Call our Clinical & Medical Negligence Solicitors on freephone 0800 916 9049 or start your claim online and we will call you.

 Slater & Gordon Lawyers have offices in London, Liverpool, Manchester, Birmingham, Bristol, Edinburgh, Cardiff, Milton Keynes, Sheffield, Newcastle, Halifax, Wakefield, Cambridge; and meeting rooms in Bramhall, Cheshire.